-Once the level of need and categorisation is identified we follow the KHDA Level of support framework to ensure the child has the level of support they need whilst also working towards access, participation and independence and record this on Inclusion Register.
+Once the level of need and categorisation is identified we follow the KHDA Level of support framework to ensure the child has the level of support they need whilst also working towards access, participation and independence and record this on our Inclusion List.

-We begin by placing the student on the register under 'Monitoring' and support is implemented and impact assessed and reviewed through consistent communication between the class teacher and inclusion department.
-If the barrier remains consistent then parents, class teacher and members of the inclusion department meet to collaboratively create a plan, personalised to the needs of the student and the appropriate provision is implemented.
-As students mature we increasingly seek their input and voice in their learning plan.
+Where additional support is implemented to allow a child to access learning the impact is assessed and reviewed through consistent communication between the class teacher and inclusiondepartment.
+If the barrier remains consistent then parents, class teacher and members of theinclusion department meet to collaboratively create a plan, personalised to the needs of the student and the appropriate provision is implemented.
+Student agency is key at DBSJP and therefore their "voice" is always sought, and as students mature we increasingly seek their input and voice take on greater sophistication and be a meaningful addition to their learning plan.